sharetribe/just-enough-git/README.md

 ### 2. Let's add description!

 Now let's add a description to our website!
 Do you still remember the branching model?
-The first thing to do, was **Branch**.
+The first thing to do is **Branch**.
 So, let's create a new branch.

 First, type: